 Firstly, What Is VOC?

-VOC stands for Volatile Organic Compound.
+So what is VOC at a glance?
+And what’s this got to do with paint, you ask?
+VOC meaning Volatile Organic Compound(s).
 They’re the unstable chemicals included in all paint recipes that emit nasty gasses.
 The good news is that the government regulates VOC content in paint products, so you needn’t be nervous about any products that you can buy online or in shops.

 Low VOC paints have reduced amounts of VOCs in comparison to other paint products.
-Most modern paint brands offer Low VOC products, with many having entirely Low VOC ranges.
+Most modern paint brands offer Low VOC paint products, with many having entirely Low paint VOC levels.
 Like COAT, which has a VOC level well below the minimum required standard.

 What Are The Benefits Of Low VOC Paint?